Nonparametric Empirical Bayes Estimation on Heterogeneous Data: Introduction

-Most of the research in this area has been restricted to models of the form $f(x_i|\eta_i)$ where the distribution of $X_i$ is only a function of $\eta_i$.
-In situations involving a nuisance parameter $\theta$ it is generally assumed to be known and identical for all $X_i$.
-For example, homoscedastic Gaussian models of the form $X_i|\mu_i, \sigma \overset{ind}{\sim} N(\mu_i, \sigma^2)$ involve a common nuisance parameter $\theta=\sigma^2$ for all $i$.
-However, in large-scale studies the data are often collected from heterogeneous sources; hence the nuisance parameters often vary over the $n$ observations.
-Perhaps the most common example, and the setting we concentrate most on, involves heteroscedastic errors, where $\sigma^2$ varies over $X_i$.
-Microarray data \citep{EricksonSabatti05, Chiarettietal04}, returns on mutual funds \citep{BrownGoetzmann92}, and the state-wide school performance gaps, considered in Section~\ref{num:realschools}, are all instances of large-scale data where genes, funds, or schools have heterogeneous variances.
-Heteroscedastic errors also arise in ANOVA analysis and linear regression \citep{Weietal18}.
-Moreover, in compound Binomial problems, the heterogeneity is reflected by unequal sample sizes across different study units.
-In Section~\ref{Sec:num:bias}, we demonstrate that the conventional Tweedie's formula cannot eliminate selection bias for heterogeneous data.
-Moreover, failing to account for heterogeneity leads to invalid false discovery rate methods \citep{Efr08, CaiSun09}, unstable multiple testing procedures \citep{Tushetal2001} and inefficient ranking and selection algorithms \citep{HenNew16}, exacerbating the replicability crisis in large-scale studies.
-However, relatively few methodologies are available to address this issue.
+Most of the research in this area has been restricted to models where the distribution of $Y_i$ is solely a function of the parameter of interest $\mu_i$.
+In situations involving a nuisance parameter $\tau_i$ it is generally assumed to be known and identical for all $Y_i$.
+For example, homoskedastic Gaussian models of the form $Y_i\mid\mu_i, \sigma \overset{ind}{\sim} N(\mu_i, \sigma^2)$ involve a common nuisance parameter $\tau_i=1/\sigma^2$ for all $i$.
+However, in large-scale studies when the data are collected from heterogeneous sources, the nuisance parameters may vary over the $n$ study units.
+Perhaps the most common example, and the setting we concentrate most on, involves heteroskedastic errors, where $\sigma^2$ varies over $Y_i$.
+Microarray data \citep{EricksonSabatti05, Chiarettietal04}, returns on mutual funds \citep{BrownGoetzmann92}, and the state-wide school performance gaps \citep{SunMcL12} are all instances of large-scale data where genes, funds, or schools have heterogeneous variances.
+Heteroskedastic errors also arise in analysis of variance \citep{Weinsteinetal18} and linear regression settings \citep{KouYang15}.
+Moreover, in compound binomial problems, heterogeneity arises through unequal sample sizes across different study units.
+Unfortunately, the conventional Tweedie's formula assumes identical nuisance parameters across study units and so cannot eliminate selection bias for heterogeneous data.
+Moreover, various works show that failing to account for heterogeneity leads to inefficient shrinkage estimators \citep{Weinsteinetal18}, methods with invalid false discovery rates \citep{Efr08, CaiSun09}, unstable multiple testing procedures \citep{Tushetal2001} and suboptimal ranking and selection algorithms \citep{HenNew16}, exacerbating the replicability crisis in large-scale studies.
+Few methodologies are available to address this issue.

-The heterogeneity setting can be formulated using a hierarchical approach.
-For $n$ parallel studies, the data for the $i$th study is summarized by $X_i$ which is modeled as coming from a member of the exponential family of distributions